-- use the A5 clear plastic document wallet provided by the Authority - have a label with the candidate's WASN attached to the USB, or written in felt tipped pen - have only one practical (portfolio) examination submission per USB for each candidate - have only one PDF file on the USB, i.e. the submission should not be broken into parts - not be a Microsoft® Word document or PowerPoint® slides - have the PDF file on the USB titled with the candidate's WASN and context - have the candidate's WASN on the first page of the PDF file when opened on the USB - have a contents page after the first page - have all pages numbered sequentially - have the WASN on each page in the bottom right-hand corner - have the WASN on pages that are scanned - be no more than 40 pages in one PDF file only - have the correct orientation of each page when viewed on screen for ease of marking - use black text and at least 11-point font size for all writing and annotations in the practical (portfolio) examination submission
+- use the A5 clear plastic document wallet provided by the Authority - have a label with the candidate's WASN attached to the USB drive, or written in felt tipped pen - have only one practical (portfolio) examination submission per USB drive for each candidate - have only one PDF file on the USB drive, i.e. the submission should not be broken into parts - not be a Microsoft[®] Word document or PowerPoint[®] slides - have the PDF file on the USB drive titled with the candidate's WASN and context - have the candidate's WASN on the first page of the PDF file when opened on the USB drive - have a contents page after the first page - have all pages numbered sequentially - have the WASN on each page in the bottom right-hand corner - have the WASN on pages that are scanned - be no more than 40 pages in one PDF file only - have the correct orientation of each page when viewed on screen for ease of marking - use black text and at least 11-point font size for all writing and annotations - have minimal use of italics in all writing and annotations - be presented on a white or light-coloured background - comprise original drawings and/or composites using scanned images, photographs or digital copies - have 300 dpi resolution images for best quality

-- have minimal use of italics in all writing and annotations - be presented on a white or light-coloured background - comprise original drawings and/or composites using scanned images, photographs or digital copies - ensure that images have a 300 dpi resolution for best quality - have three-dimensional objects photographed or otherwise represented to clearly demonstrate the details and contribution to the design.
+• have three-dimensional objects photographed or otherwise represented to clearly demonstrate the details and contribution to the design.

-10.1 USB requirements
+11.1.
+USB drive requirements

-The practical (portfolio) submission on the USB submission must:
+The practical (portfolio) submission on the USB drive submission must:

-- have a PDF file capable of being opened in a web browser, e.g. Internet Explorer®, Microsoft Edge®, Google Chrome® or Safari® - be compressed if the files are large to make opening them easier for the markers.
+- have a PDF file capable of being opened in a web browser, e.g. Internet Explorer[®], Microsoft Edge[®], Google Chrome[®] or Safari[®] - be compressed if the files are large, to make opening them easier for the markers.